amirpandi/METIS/README.md

 ## Examples
-This folder contains METIS applications as well as other scripts used in the associated paper.
+This folder contains METIS applications as well as other scripts used in the paper:

 ## Folders Description:
 ### Cell_Free_System: